jimstudt/swift-mmdb/README.md

 If you want to know more, then you will need a more complete database than I am using and to use the `MMDB` layer instead of the `GeoLite2CountryDatabase` layer, but it isn't hard.
 Just feed addresses into its `.search` method.

+## What More Can I Get?

+[MaxMind](https://dev.maxmind.com/) has a number of databases for looking up country, city, ASN, domains, enterprises, ISPs, connection type, and known IP anonymizers.
+Most of these require payments, a few stripped down ones are freely available to developers.

+I don't know if anyone else provides data in this format.
+It is reasonably well suited to attaching data to partitions of natural numbers in a fairly compact format.

+## All the Tests Fail!

+You need a database.
+Download a copy of GeoLite2-Country.mmdb and put it in the Tests/MMDBTests/TestData folder.

 ## Why?